EricMFink/PRcasebook/_pages/Part1.md

 # Questions

-Is the _dual-role model_ of lawyers’ responsibilities useful for navigating professional ethical dilemmas?
-Based on what you know about lawyers’ work, try to think of at least one scenario in which it would be helpful and one in which it might not be.
+Is the _dual-role model_ of lawyers' responsibilities useful for navigating professional ethical dilemmas?
+Based on what you know about lawyers' work, try to think of at least one scenario in which it would be helpful and one in which it might not be.

 </div>